9-year-old cancer patient to celebrate his 'last Christmas' early

-(NEWS CENTER)-- Jacob Thompson was diagnosed with Stage 4 High Risk Neuroblastoma in February of 2014 when he was just 5 years old.
+(NEWS CENTER) — Jacob Thompson was diagnosed with Stage 4 high-risk neuroblastoma in February 2014 when he was just 5 years old.
 Amazingly, Jacob is now 9, but the family says his time is limited, he won't be leaving the hospital, he will be having one more Christmas.

-Next weekend, Jacob Thompson and his family will have Christmas.
-His hospital room will be decorated with a tree and lights, and some fake snow and of course, Santa Claus will be there.
-Like any 9 year old boy he wants presents, and cards from his family and friends, he also would love some love from anyone who feels inspired to reach out.
+Next weekend, Jacob and his family will have Christmas.
+His hospital room will be decorated with a tree and lights, some fake snow and, of course, Santa Claus will be there.
+Like any 9-year-old boy, he wants presents and cards from his family and friends.
+But he also would love some love from anyone who feels inspired to reach out.

 © 2017 WCSH-TV